Iwans27/mobile-development/README.md

 # mobile-development
-MD part of our Bangkit Capstone project
+MD part of our Bangkit Capstone project.